 5. There ____ a lot of activities to do, so I was bored.

-Once they have finished, they can compare their answers with a partner.
+Now have students complete the sentences before making questions that could give these responses.
+When they have finished, they can compare their answers with a partner.

 Using these, students will write questions that they can use to interview their partner about their last holiday.
 Depending on the amount of practice needed, between three and six should be fine.

-We follow on from the previous writing task with this speaking activity.
 The students will interview each other using the questions they made earlier.
 Monitor for the correct usage of the target language and correct any mistakes.